Note: This post contains affiliate links. You may read my disclosure here.

 I always include my daughter when we play with STEAM toys and makes sure neither of my kids think any of them are “just for boys” or “just for girls.”
 They both can have fun with building Lincoln Log houses and benefit from developing those crucial spacial skills.

 Did you play with Lincoln Logs as a kid?
 Is this a toy you already have at home or are interested in purchasing for your kids?
-If you’d like to order a set of Lincoln Logs for your kids, here is the link to the set we have. 🙂
+If you’d like to order a set of Lincoln Logs for your kids, below is my Amazon Affiliate link to the set we have. 🙂